Transformation Consistent Self-ensembling Model for Semi-supervised Medical Image Segmentation: Introduction

-In this paper, we present a novel semi-supervised learning method based on self-ensembling strategy for medical image segmentation tasks.
-The whole framework is trained with a weighted combination of the supervised loss and the unsupervised loss.
-The supervised loss is designed to utilize the labeled data for accurate prediction.
-To leverage the unlabeled data, our self-ensembling method encourages a consistent prediction of the network for the same input data under different regularizations, \eg, randomized Gaussian noise, network dropout and randomized data transformation.
-In particular, we design our method to account for the challenging segmentation task, in which pixel-level classification is required to be predicted.
-We observe that in the segmentation problem, if one transforms (\eg, rotates) the input image, the expected prediction should be transformed in the same manner.
-Actually, when the inputs of CNNs are rotated, the corresponding network predictions would not rotate in the same way~\cite{worrall2017harmonic}.
-In this regard, we take advantage of this property by introducing a transformation (\ie, rotation, flipping) consistent scheme at the input and output space of our network.
-Specifically, we design the unsupervised loss by minimizing the differences between the network predictions under different transformations of the same input.
-We extensively evaluate our methods for semi-supervised medical image segmentation on three representative segmentation tasks, \ie, skin lesion segmentation from dermoscopy images, optic disc segmentation from retinal images, and liver segmentation from CT scans.
-For training on 3D CT images, we conduct experiments with 2D and 3D convolutional neural networks, respectively.
-To train with 2D convolutional neural network, we slice the volumetric data to three adjacent slices and the result is the concatenation of the network output.
-We also show that our method performs well with the 3D convolutional neural network.
-In summary, our semi-supervised method achieves significant improvements compared with the supervised baseline, and also outperforms other semi-supervised segmentation methods.
-A preliminary version of this work was presented in~\cite{li2018semi}.
-The main contributions of this paper are: \begin{itemize}
+In this paper, we present \reviseagain{a new semi-supervised learning method based on the self-ensembling strategy for medical image segmentation.
+The whole framework is trained with a weighted combination of supervised and unsupervised losses.
+The supervised loss is designed to utilize the labeled data for accurate predictions.} To leverage the unlabeled data, our self-ensembling method encourages a consistent prediction of the network for the same input under different regularizations, \eg, randomized Gaussian noise, network dropout, and randomized data transformation. \reviseagain{In particular, our method accounts for the challenging segmentation task, in which pixel-level classification is required to be predicted.} We observe that in the segmentation problem, if one transforms (\eg, rotates) the input image, the expected prediction should be transformed in the same manner.
+When the inputs of CNNs are rotated, the corresponding network predictions would not rotate in the same way~\cite{worrall2017harmonic}.~\reviseagain{In this regard, we take advantage of this property by introducing a transformation (\ie, rotation, flipping) consistent scheme at the input and output space of our network.} Specifically, we design the unsupervised loss by minimizing the differences between the network predictions under different transformations of the same input. \reviseagain{To further improve the regularization, we extend the transformation consistency regularization with the scaling operation and optimize the network under a scaling consistent scheme.} \reviseagain{Also, we adopt a teacher model to evaluate images under perturbations to construct better targets.} We extensively evaluate our methods for semi-supervised medical image segmentation on three representative segmentation tasks, \ie, skin lesion segmentation from dermoscopy images, optic disc segmentation from retinal images, and liver segmentation from CT scans.
+In summary, our semi-supervised method achieves significant improvements compared with the supervised baseline and also outperforms other semi-supervised segmentation methods.